erply/api-go-wrapper/README.md

 You might ask yourself what happens if the product lister makes max 5 requests per second, and the consumer, as it's running in parallel, will make the 6th request which will lead to a "too many requests" failure.
 That's absolutely true.
 If your application code is running in parallel with the lister, you should also take into account the requests speed of it.

 To limit the requests count, the `Lister` uses the `Throttler` interface.
 The library offers `SleepThrottler` as it's implementation.
-It's logic is pretty simple: each fetcher instance will call `Throttle` method of the `SleepThrottler` before any call to Erply API. `SleepThrottler` will count the amount of requests in the last second, and if it's more than the defined count (e.g. 5), it will sleep 1 second.
+Its logic is pretty simple: each fetcher instance will call `Throttle` method of the `SleepThrottler` before any call to Erply API. `SleepThrottler` will count the amount of requests in the last second, and if it's more than the defined count (e.g. 5), it will sleep 1 second.
 As a result, too fast requests will be slowed down if needed.

-To solve our problem we need to make sure that your application code is using the same throttler, so it should be practically shared with the lister.
+To solve our problem we need to make sure your application code is using the same throttler, so it should be practically shared with the lister.
 To achieve this we can do the following:

     sleepFunc := func(sleepTime time.Duration) {
        time.Sleep(sleepTime)